Apt Pupil (film)

+During the $14 million production, a lawsuit was filed by several extras, including some underage who alleged that they were told to strip naked during a shower scene.
+There was no cause to file criminal charges, and a civil-case lawsuit was dismissed due to insufficient evidence.
 The film was released in the United States and Canada in October 1998 to mixed reviews and made under $9 million.
 The main actors won several minor awards for their performances.